DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/03_genres_of_publication.md

 1. One-to-one; the book is considered a separate product where text-authors, illustrators, artist photographers, and designers work together to produce the book, which then is published and exists as a single edition.
 The print book can as such be translated one-on-one into an ebook.

 2. One-to-many; the publication has various chameleonic appearances, dependent on the context and available presentation media (type & size of screen/paper).
-In other words, a book is offered in formats such as print, EPUB, PDF, MOBI, web, and looks and works according to the format used.
+In other words, a book is offered in formats such as print, EPUB, **PDF**, MOBI, web, and looks and works according to the format used.

 3. One-to-database; here the book is not a separate, defined, and limited entity.
 A publication is put together out of various independent components defined as modules that can be used and re-used multiple times by whomever has access to them.
 For example: a reader chooses a selection of chapters on offer and gets an epub specially made in this occasion.